adibfarrasy/notes/past me's questions/agriaku.md

 ### accessor/firestore/data/TokenFirestoreData
 DEFINE THE SHAPE OF TOKEN DATA IN FIRESTORE
     - what is platform & token, how are they used?
+PLATFORM IS DEVICE TYPE, TOKEN IS FIREBASE TOKEN.
+NO IMPLEMENTATION IN CODE SO NOT 100% SURE.

 ### accessor/firestore/data/UserEmployeeFirestoreData
 DEFINE THE SHAPE OF USER EMPLOYEE DATA IN FIRESTORE